 Berry Street currently runs the program in two regions of Victoria (Inner Gippsland and Central Highlands) and is a partner provider in the Goulburn area.
 A local department Navigator coordinator oversees each area.

-Re-engaging young people
+re-engage young people

-Developing students with greater social and emotional capabilities
+develop students' social and emotional capabilities

-Assertively engage disengaged young people and actively work with them to return to education
+assertively engage disengaged young people and actively work with them to return to education

-Provide the support for a successful return to education
+provide the support for a successful return to education

-Between 12 and 17 years of age
+are between 12 and 17 years of age

 A Navigator Coordinator will then be in contact with you.
-If the young person is deemed eligible for the program, consent will be sought from their parent/carer.
+If the young person is eligible for the program, consent will be sought from their parent/carer.